alinechribeiro/API/README.md

 5. Go to the project directory and run the database migration with the command line: php artisan migrate

+6. Import the provided files (customer.csv, product.csv) to the database.

-6. Inside the project directory enter the command line to start the server on port 5555
+7. Inside the project directory enter the command line to start the server on port 5555
   ```$ php -S localhost:5555 -t public```

 ### Testing the API: